 All these violations can be easily avoided with the help of an FMCSA-registered Electronic Logging Device.
 ELDs can inform drivers of upcoming Hours of Service violations with timely alerts.

 For example, the KeepTruckin ELD keeps track of a driver’s Hours of Service and notifies him or her whenever a violation is approaching.
 With timely alerts ahead of potential violations, drivers have ample time to plan, stop, and park their vehicles safely.

 Watch the following one-minute video to learn how to record Hours of Service with the KeepTruckin App.

 The FMCSA Clearinghouse rule has become operational from Jan.
 6, 2020.
 The rule requires FMCSA-regulated employers and their service agents to record their employees’ DOT drug and alcohol violations under Part 382 of the FMCSA’s regulations.

 The rule also requires them to populate the clearinghouse (an electronic database) with verification of a CDL driver’s completed steps in the return-to-duty process.

 Learn more about the new drug and alcohol clearinghouse.

-The KeepTruckin ELD is FMCSA-compliant, feature-rich, and affordable for fleets of all sizes.
+The KeepTruckin ELD is FMCSA-registered, feature-rich, and affordable for fleets of all sizes.

 Drivers and fleet managers can use the KeepTruckin ELD/fleet management solution to help avoid driver- and vehicle-related violations, reduce operational costs, and increase profitability.
 Learn more about the KeepTruckin fleet management solution and its various features here.